Remote OpenClaw Blog

-This guide compares every current option for deploying OpenClaw (formerly ClawdBot / MoltBot) with specific costs, setup times, and trade-offs based on real deployment data.
+This guide ranks every current option for deploying OpenClaw (formerly ClawdBot / MoltBot) with costs, setup times, and trade-offs, best option first.
+As of July 2026, all four approaches run the same OpenClaw codebase, so you can switch later without losing your configuration.

 Quick Comparison Table